- Production Guides

 ‘Best practice gilt management for fertility and longevity’ was edited by Dr. Rebecca Athorn (Manager, Production Innovation at APL) and Dr. Kate Plush (SunPork Solutions).

-Download the guide from the link below or for a free copy of the manual mailed to you, please contact Rebecca Athorn on firstname.lastname@example.org or on 02 6270 8827.
+Download the guide from the link below or for a free copy of the manual mailed to you, please contact Rebecca Athorn on firstname.lastname@example.org with your mailing details.

 Guidelines for Fostering